vmware/container-service-extension/docs/CLUSTER_MANAGEMENT.md

 vcd cse cluster upgrade 'mycluster'
 ```

-The upgrade process needs next to no zero downtime if the following conditions
+The upgrade process needs little to zero downtime, if the following conditions
 are met,
 1. Docker is not being upgraded.
-2. Kubernetes version upgrade is restricted to just patch version upgrade.
+2. Weave (CNI) is not being upgraded.
-3. The CNI (weave) is not being upgraded.
+3. Kubernetes version upgrade is restricted to patch version only.

 If any of the conditions mentioned above is not met, the cluster will go down
 for about a minute or more (depends on the actual upgrade process).